-Niche, on his knees and on the verge of tears, begged The Mick to give him back the ball.
-The Mick was justifiably angry.
+Niche, on his knees and on the verge of tears, begged Christopher to give him back the ball.
+Christopher was angry.
 He told Niche he wouldn’t give him the ball, but he’d put it back on the table.

-After a day or two Caspetero cornered The Mick in his cell with a knife.
-The Mick was surprised and scared.
+After a day or two Caspetero cornered Christopher in his cell with a knife.
+Christopher was surprised and scared.
 He insisted he already gave the cueball back to Niche.
 Caspetero threatened to stab him.
 Apparently, Niche sold the cueball again.
 And all this time, Caspetero was losing money from his billiards table.

 Prisons in gringo countries have dozens of guards.
 But South American prisons are run by the inmates.
 For every thousand inmates, there may be a handful of guards.
 Hence a carving industry, widespread drug use, etc.

-Caspetero bribed a prison guard to find Niche, yank him from his hiding place, throw him into the yard, and look the other way.
+Caspetero bribed a prison guard to find Niche, yank him from his hiding place, throw him into the yard and look the other way.
 It was done the same day.

 Niche hit the yard in five jackets, clinging to the wall.
-The Mick says this is a common scene in Colombian prison.
+Christopher says this is a common scene in Colombian prison.
 When somebody knows they’re going to get it, they stay against the wall.
 Walking sideways, looking from side to side, they know it’s coming but they don’t know from where or from who.

-The Mick estimates they stabbed him “29 times,” but the five jackets were preventing the knives from penetrating too deep so they kept stabbing and stabbing.
+Christopher estimates they stabbed him “29 times,” but the five jackets were preventing the knives from penetrating too deep so they kept stabbing and stabbing.
 They left Niche on the ground, hemorrhaging blood.

 Niche survived the attack.
 Because of the jackets, the ~29 stab wounds amounted to little more than flesh wounds.
 He couldn’t move an inch in his infirmary bed, but he was alive.

-The Mick learned from his best friend Tachuela that Niche was indeed alive in the Salón Rojo (Red Room, or infirmary).
+Christopher learned from his best friend Tachuela that Niche was indeed alive in the Salón Rojo (Red Room, or infirmary).
 Tachuela was an up-and-coming prison sicario himself, taking contracts from outside and gaining respect in the prison.

 One night Tachuela slipped into the Red Room and cut Niche’s throat while he laid in bed.
 And it was over.

-I never asked The Mick what happened with the cueball.
+Christopher doesn’t remember what happened with the cueball.

 Read all The Mick’s stories.